solo-io/valet/test/e2e/gloo/two-phased-canary/part2/template.md

 step: deploy-rt-echo
 %}}

-And the route table for foxtrot:
+And let's create the route table for foxtrot:

 {{%valet
 workflow: workflow.yaml